IP/Internet Lawyer Opinion About Pinterest Policy

 3. The license only covers the content you upload, such as your photos, not the crafts themselves.

-4. The license only extends to Pinterest, not other Pinterest users for use off the website.
+4. The license only extends to Pinterest, not other Pinterest users for use off of the website.

 If you noticed that Facebook's license ends when you delete your account, but Pinterest's is irrevocable, that is because the whole idea of Pinterest is for others to repost your photos.
 Again, this is really necessary in order to make Pinterest work.
 However, it doesn't hurt to remember before you upload anything that it will be there forever."